-ISDS is a trans-national system of kangaroo courts run by corporate lawyers for the purpose of protecting corporate profits.
-They allow foreign corporations to sue national governments and overrule any domestic regulations that reduce their profitability.
+ISDS is a trans-national system of these kangaroo courts, which allow foreign corporations to sue national governments and overrule any domestic regulations that reduce their profitability.

 Some key features of these courts are: